Parallel Study Programmes in English

 Candidates must submit the following documents:

-- filled application form completed at least 8 months before the beginning of their study (January-February)
+- filled on-line application form completed at least 8 months before the beginning of their study (January-February)

 - curriculum vitae (CV)